-In 2002 and later in 2008, the results of the drug addiction treatment at Takiwasi were published based on an internal evaluation.
-The first part of these results is also included in the book “La Liana de los Muertos al Rescate de la Vida, 7 años de experiencia del Centro Takiwasi”, Rosa Giove, Ed.
-Devida, 2002.
+In 2002 and then in 2008, the results of the drug addiction treatment in Takiwasi were published based on an internal study.
+The first part of these results is also included in the book “La Liana de los Muertos al Rescate de la Vida, 7 años de experiencia del Centro Takiwasi”, by Rosa Giove, MD.

 Chart 1.
 The following chart shows the overall situation of the patients who undertook the treatment and demonstrates the high rate of success of our therapeutic process (positive change for 54 out of 100 patients).